mfleming99/DNAAssayClassifier/README.md

 ## Model

-There is an intervative version of our model avalibly on the [bt2-ui](http://bit.ly/bt2ui-beta).
+There is an interactive version of our model avalible on the [bt2-ui](http://bit.ly/bt2ui-beta).
 Here you can input an accession and our model will predict the assay of the model.
-The model avaible on the UI is a random forest.
-It acheived a test accuracy of 91%
+The model avaible on the UI is a random forest, and it acheived a test accuracy of 91%